The Fight Against Cyber Crime – from Prevention to Prosecution

 All right.
 So Jeff, back to you on the underwriting.
 You talked about this.
 Let's go a little deeper.
 How do you really assess?
 When you're looking at a potential client to underwrite a cybersecurity policy, how do you really assess their organization's cyber vulnerabilities?

 Sure.
 So starting from the premise that I started with it, nobody is going to be invulnerable from these attacks, right?
 All insurers are going to have their standard underwriting lenses.
 They're going to talk about claims experience.

 They're going to ask certain questions about security controls.
 They're going to look at the size of the company.
-And they're going to look at what industry they're in because we do all believe, our own way, which industries might be a little bit more prone to having issues or not.
+And they're going to look at what industry they're in because we do all believe, our own way, you know, which industries might be a little bit more prone to having issues or not.

-But beyond that, I think underwriting for cyber has gotten more sophisticated, where we, for example, and other companies out there using third-party resources or other tech-driven platforms to try and go out and look at a potential insured platform to say, do they have exposed ports that have issues?
+But beyond that, I think underwriting for cyber has gotten more sophisticated, where we, for example, and other companies are out there using third-party resources or other tech-driven platforms to try and go out and look at a potential insureds platform to say, do they have exposed ports that have issues?